VeriFIT/mata/AUTOMATAFORMAT.md

 q [a-z]
 ```
 ## Transducer
 A transducer has named tracks, and it has a key-value line starting with `%Tracks`.
-We use `x@<lit>` to say that the `<lit>` belongs to the track `x`.
+We use `<lit>@x` to say that the `<lit>` belongs to the track `x`.
 We may also specify their names by a type-identifier or enumeration.
 An example:
 ```
 @AFA-intervals
 %States-auto